Skip to Main Content

 • Sibshops: Brothers and sisters of children with special needs, disabilities and chronic illness have a group that’s just for them, Sibshops.
 Sibshops are peer support groups that offer a safe and engaging space for siblings to learn, have fun, meet and be supported by other children who understand what it’s like to have a sibling with special needs.
 Sibshops is held one Saturday a month from 9am-11am in Zeeland.
 Click here for more information on having your child participate in Sibshops.

 • Baby Essentials: If you, or someone you know, needs a little help providing for your little one, check out the Baby & Toddler Pantry!
 You can order diapers, formula, wipes, clothing, and more.
+The Family Life Center in Hudsonville offers a 24/7 Blessings Center supplying diapers, wipes, and other essentials for your little one.

 • Connect to us - The supports above are not exhaustive and there may be more opportunities available to you, please reach out for further assistance.